Tyrone players discussed withdrawal after 'harrowing' Covid outbreak

 "Boys were very sick.
 Very sick, for a long time.
 I saw within my own house how badly my ones were hit."

-Listen to this week's GAA Social with All-Ireland winners Conor Meyler and Niall Morgan on BBC Sounds from Wednesday 15 September.
+Listen to this week's GAA Social with All-Ireland winners Conor Meyler and Niall Morgan on BBC Sounds soons